Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Results

 \subsubsection{Impact of Training Sample Composition}

 The composition of the spectroscopic training sample may significantly affect photo-$z$ performance, particularly at high redshifts where DESI provides unprecedented spectroscopic coverage.
-To quantify this effect, we train separate models using SDSS-only, DESI-only, and combined (SDSS+DESI) samples.
-Note that the combined sample corresponds to the results reported in Sections~\ref{sec:lsdr10_performance} and \ref{sec:ps1dr2_performance}.
+To quantify this effect, we train separate models using SDSS-only, DESI-only, and all (SDSS+DESI) spectroscopic samples.
+Note that the All model corresponds to the results reported in Sections~\ref{sec:lsdr10_performance} and \ref{sec:ps1dr2_performance}.